SecretOnline/NMS-irc-bot/README.md

 `irc` for irc connection
 `hotload` for auto-loading changes without having to restart the bot

-Type `npm install irc hotload` into a console window to install them.
+Run `npm install`  to install them.
 Once that's done, you're ready to go.

 It may be useful to make a batch/bash script to easily start the bot.